 Sprite – the products contain different sweeteners

 Nestea – the products contain different sweeteners.
-Difference in the tea extract content
+The difference in the tea extract content

 Fish fingers Iglo – different meat content

-In the Czech Republic, Pepsi-Cola was sweetened with glucose-fructose syrup; in Germany, it was sweetened with sugar.
+In the Czech Republic, Pepsi-Cola was sweetened with glucose-fructose syrup; it was sweetened with sugar in Germany.

-Another product which was different, was Sprite.
-Again, the difference was in the sweetener used – in Czech it was syrup and aspartame; in Germany, it was sugar.
+Another different product was Sprite.
+Again, the difference was in the sweetener used – in Czech, it was syrup and aspartame; in Germany, it was sugar.

 Fish fingers Iglo had 7 percent less meat in Czech than in Germany.
-The main ingredient of Lunchmeat Tulip in the Czech Republic was chicken meat separated by machine.
-In Germany it was pork.
+The main ingredient of Lunchmeat Tulip in the Czech Republic was chicken meat separated by a machine.
+In Germany, it was pork.
 Jacobs Kronung coffee, sold in the Czech Republic, had almost 30 percent higher caffeine content.

 The study didn’t consider the prices of the products, but the researchers noted them.
 The results showed that most of the purchased foods are cheaper in Germany.

 The increasing amount of Czech people shopping in neighbouring Germany clearly proves that Germans can shop more for less money there, and they also have a better selection.
-Some foods, especially those from better brands, can be bought sometimes up to 50% cheaper there, and that is worth a little detour.
+Some foods, especially those from better brands, can be bought sometimes up to 50% cheaper there, worth a little detour.